Trojan Records

-Trojan Records is a British record label founded in 1968.
+Trojan Records is a British record label founded by Jamaican Duke Reid, Lee Gopthal and Chris Blackwell in 1968.
 It specialises in ska, rocksteady, reggae and dub music.
 The label currently operates under the Sanctuary Records Group.
 The name Trojan comes from the Croydon-built Trojan truck that was used as Duke Reid's sound system in Jamaica.
 The truck had "Duke Reid - The Trojan King of Sounds" painted on the sides, and the music played by Reid became known as the Trojan Sound.

-The label had almost 30 hit singles in the UK Singles Chart between 1969 and 1976.
+The label had almost 30 hit singles in the UK singles chart between 1969 and 1976.